Sepehr Hajebi

 sepehr_hajebi_profile.jpg

-This is me and Atlas (2023)
+This is me painted circa 1830.

-I am a PhD student in Combinatorics and Optimization at University of Waterloo, working with Sophie Spirkl.
+I am a Postdoctoral Fellow at the University of Waterloo, hosted by Sophie Spirkl.

-Currently I study structural combinatorics, mostly induced subgraphs and graph minors, and sometimes algorithms.
+Currently, my research is in structural combinatorics, mostly induced subgraphs and graph minors, and sometimes algorithms.

 shajebi@uwaterloo.ca (current)